Microsoft Flight Simulator X (FSX)

 Thanks for reading these tips, tricks and tables for newbies regarding Miscrsoft Flight Simulator (FSX).
 Please let me know what you'd like to see added, and please feel free to offer corrections to what's already here.
 For example, because I use FSX on a Windows XP machine I've probably gotten some detail wrong as it applies to Vista or Windows 7 or 8 or 10.

 So, again, please let me know of any suggestions you have so that this can become a more useful document to all.
-Similarly, if there's a URL I should be linking to.
+Similarly, let me know if there's a URL I should be linking to.

 FSX Intro version 1.0.6